WDI-SEA/react-development-course-materials/04-APIs and Heroku/02-introduction-to-APIs-lecture.md

 ---

-## Describe How an API Fits in With SPAs
+## How an API Fits in With SPAs

 ![](./assets/traditional-page-lifecycle.png)<br>
 <sup>Image Credit: [Zanon.io](https://zanon.io/posts/angularjs-how-to-create-a-spa-crawlable-and-seo-friendly)<sup>

 <aside class="notes">

-**Talking Points**:
+**Talking points**:

-- In a traditional, server-side-rendered application, the server retrieves data from the database and uses that information to format the HTML on the server side. <!-- (Demo https://www.amazon.com). -->
+- In a traditional server-side-rendered application, the server retrieves data from the database and uses that information to format the HTML on the server side. <!-- (Demo https://www.amazon.com). -->

-- Now, a server retrieves the data from the database and responds to requests with JSON. <!-- (Demo http://www.swapi.co/). -->
+- With SPAs, the server retrieves data from the database and responds to requests with JSON. <!-- (Demo http://www.swapi.co/). -->

 - We can use various web-based APIs to populate our SPAs with data asynchronously.
-This way, the user can interact with the application and see it respond with new data without needing to refresh or navigate to a new page <!-- (demo [/starwars](/starwars)). -->
+This way, the user can interact with the application and see it respond with new data without needing to refresh the page or navigate to a new page. <!-- (demo [/starwars](/starwars)). -->